heydenb/self-healing/README.md

     ./exposeBridge.sh
     ```

 1. It will give you the URL of your Bridge at the end of the script.
 Open a browser and verify the bridge is running.
+Please note that on the latest version of Mac OS you might not be able to access it.
+Please

     <img src="images/bridge-empty.png" width="500"/>